yaniv-peretz/MenuCreator/README.md

 prerequisite:
 -------------
-NodeJS installed.
+1. NodeJS installed.
-MySql server installed on port 3306,
+2. MySql server installed
++ port: 3306,
-uid: "root"
++ uid: "root"
-psw: "root"
++ psw: "root"

 How to run
 -----------
+1. enter npm "install" to bring all required node_modules.
+2. enter "npm start"
-bring dependencies mpdules by npm "install" run "npm start" and surf to localhost:8080
+3. on the browser, surf to localhost:8080

 Status